-- 1. Achievement of the Company's objectives

-- 2. Effectiveness and efficiency of operations

-- 3. Reliability of financial and non-financial reporting

-- 4. Adequate control of risks

-- 5. A prudent approach to business

-- 6. Compliance with applicable legislation.
+- 1. Achievement of the Company's objectives - 2.
+Effectiveness and efficiency of operations - 3.
+Reliability of financial and non-financial reporting - 4.
+Effective control of risks - 5.
+A prudent approach to business - 6.
+Compliance with applicable legislation and regulation.

 The Board of Directors